nicodmf/HighlightBundle/README.md

 Presentation
 ============
-This bundle transforme a part of text representing a source code in html formated text.
-It provides 5 highlighter :
+This bundle transforms a part of text representing a source code in html formated text.
+It provides 5 highlighters :

 - pygment
 - geshi